bioinfo-pf-curie/mpiSORT/src/README.txt

 the -q option is for quality filtering. <br />
 the -n for sorting by name <br />

+### 18) Citations

+We would like to thanks:  <br />

+ Li H. et al. ( 2009) The sequence alignment/map format and SAMtools.
+Bioinformatics  , 25, 2078– 2079.  <br />

+The Bruck algorithm was created by: <br />

+Bruck et al. (1997) Efficient Algorithms for All-to-All Communications in Multiport Message-Passing Systems. <br />
+EEE Transactions on Parallel and Distributed Systems, 8(11):1143–1156, 1997. <br />

+and its modified version: <br />

+Sascha Hunold et al. (2014).
+Implementing a Classic: Zero-copy All-to-all Communication with MPI Datatypes. <br />

+We also thanks Claude Scarpelli from the TGCC. <br />

-### 18) Improvements
+### 19) Improvements

+* Mark or remove duplicates.
 * Make a pile up of the reads to produce VCF.
 * Merge aligner and sorting to avoid writing and reading part.
 * Manage Bam file in input, output.
 * Optimize communication for non power of 2 cpu number.
 The gather and bradcast should be replace with Bruck.
 * Generate index with the gz output as tabix does.
-* Manage single reads.
-* Mark or remove duplicates.
-* Write SAM files per chromosom.
 * Propose an option to write a big SAM file.

-* Test malloc_trim on BSD or OSX.
+### 20) Results

-### 19) Authors and contacts
+### 21) Authors and contacts

 This program has been developed by<br />